CrisAlencar/PCFColorField/README.md

 # PCFColorField
 Control that allow you change the font color and/or background color from a field inside form on Model Driven App

 The main configuration is the Settings Properties.
-It allows you change the font color and/or background color from a field depending on the Setting chosen.
+It allows you to change the font color and/or background color from a field depending on the Setting chosen.
+The color could either be the Name of the Color in English or the Color Hexa code.

 - **Max Value**: Change the field color if its value is >= the target value.
 - **Min Value**: Change the field color if its value is <= the target value.